apocylberry/Swing-Note/DEV_NOTES.md

 // New document title bar should be the first line of text (up to 16 characters, otherwise 13 characters + `...`)

-// • beside file name if unsaved changes are present
-// Actually, • does not appear when an existing document gets modified.
-This behavior was added and worked...
-1. When the document is entirely new and unsaved, put "Unsaved Document" in the title bar.
-When saved, change the title bar to the document name.
-1. When the document has unsaved changes, put a • to the right of the document name in the title bar.
-When saved, remove the •

 // Connect to dev tools to read std out?

 // !OPTIONAL! ability to attach to file and update the window contents